 Due to investments in research through the National Cancer Institute, rates of new cancers are declining.
-While AICR has funded nearly $110 million for research in our own grant program, continued federal government investment in cancer research is key to ensuring a future without cancer.
+While AICR has funded more than $110 million for research through our own grant program, continued federal government investment in cancer research is key to ensuring a future without cancer.

 How We Are Taking Action

 - One Voice Against Cancer

 In 2019, AICR joined One Voice Against Cancer (OVAC), a coalition of cancer-fighting organizations with the goal of increasing funding for federal cancer research programs.

 - The Ad Hoc Group for Medical Research

 AICR joined the Ad Hoc Group for Medical Research in 2019 to help amplify our voice in advocating for increased federal funding for the NIH.

 - In each of the last three fiscal years, we have collaborated with OVAC organizations to achieve increases in federal funding for cancer research.

 - In 2021-22, we partnered with other leading cancer and biomedical research organizations to request $46.4 billion for NIH in FY 2022, a $3.5 billion increase, including $7.6 billion for NCI.
 NIH was eventually funded at $44.96 billion, with the NCI receiving $6.9 billion, a success for cancer research.